 MID-CAPE

-Oh say can you see … more than 30 amazing sand sculptures all around town when the annual Sand Sculpture Trail returns to Yarmouth, reminding you that wherever you are on Cape Cod, you’re never far from the shore.
-In Barnstable, you’re never far from a Fourth of July parade—you’ll find them in Hyannis, Barnstable Village, Hyannisport, Cotuit and Centerville, not to mention the annual boat parade in Hyannis Harbor, which you can watch from Ocean Street.
-Afterwards, stroll by the harborside artist shanties and grab a bite to eat at a downtown Hyannis eatery.
+Oh say can you see...more than 20 amazing sand sculptures all around town when the annual Sand Sculpture Trail returns to Yarmouth, reminding you that wherever you are on Cape Cod, you’re never far from the shore.
+In Barnstable, you’re never far from a Fourth of July parade (find a full list of Cape-wide parades here)—you’ll find them in Hyannis, Barnstable Village, Hyannisport, Cotuit and Centerville, not to mention the annual boat parade in Hyannis Harbor, which you can watch from Ocean Street.
+Afterwards, stroll by the harborside artist shanties, enjoy live music and activities along the Hyannis waterfront, and end the night with a spectacular drone light show over Hyannis Harbor, where hundreds of synchronized drones will light up the sky with stunning animations celebrating America's 250th.

 Falmouth Bike and Carriage Parade